All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 The glaring big difference is the soldier doesn't kick anything back to Obama.

-It's not a unionized.
+He's not unionized.

-The teachers, the police officers and the firefighters, whether they want to be or not, are unionized.
+The teachers, the police officers, and the firefighters, whether they want to be or not, are unionized.

 Who's next?

-We go to Oh, Madison, Mississippi.
+Oh, Madison, Mississippi.

 Jim, I'm glad you waited, sir.